PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 ## Summary
 To quickly sum up, what our research found out.
 1. The essence of exploitation is the refinement and extension of existing competencies, technologies, and paradigms.
 2. Exploration tries to  shift to a new technology which means finding a new trajectory.
-They do that by planned experimentation and play.
+It's done by planned experimentation and play.
 3. The essence of exploration is experimentation with new alternatives to come up with new ideas.

 ---